Library Student Employment Coordinator

 A Student Employment Coordinator is available to answer questions regarding student employment within the Library.
 The Library Student Employment Coordinator collects applications and distributes them to hiring departments.
 Once a student is hired, the coordinator will help with the required paperwork and with setting up an electronic timecard in the system.

-Application forms for the current school term, as well as the upcoming semester or summer session, are available at all times in a file holder located to the left of the Student Employment Coordinator's office door.
+Application forms for the current school term, as well as the upcoming semester or summer session, are available at all times at the Circulation Desk.
 Alternatively, you may click here to print an application.
 The forms should be completely filled out, signed, and returned to the Coordinator's office.
 Be sure to mark whether or not you have received a work study award in the Work Study Award box in the upper right-hand corner on your application.
 (For more information, please see section on Work Study and Budget Monies at the bottom of this page.)

 Student supervisors contact the Student Employment Coordinator when an opening exists in their department.
 These supervisors also conduct the actual interviews and make the hiring decisions.
 Applications remain on file for the current semester.